folio-org/stripes/doc/quick-start.md

 To run Stripes, you'll need to have [Node.js](https://nodejs.org/) 6.x installed (check with `node --version`).

 You'll also need a package manager.
 We strongly recommend using [yarn](https://yarnpkg.com/).
-Once you have Yarn installed, you'll need to inform it that packages in the `@folio` scope are found on the Folio repository:
+Once Yarn is installed, inform it that packages in the `@folio` scope are found on the FOLIO NPM repository:
 ```
 yarn config set @folio:registry https://repository.folio.org/repository/npm-folio/
 ```

 ## Platform

 Next you'll need a Stripes "platform".
 It consists simply of an NPM [`package.json`](https://docs.npmjs.com/files/package.json) that specifies the version of `@folio/stripes-core` and of any Stripes modules you wish to make available to generate client bundles.
-As a starting point, you might want to check out a [sample platform](https://github.com/folio-org/stripes-sample-platform).
+As a starting point, check out a [sample platform](https://github.com/folio-org/stripes-sample-platform).

-From that platform directory you can then install everything with:
+From that platform directory, install everything with:
 ```
 yarn install
 ```